netdance/Shakespeare-ml/README.md

 clone this git repo to a local directory.

 download marklogic, and install the Shakespreare sample data.
 Point the Marklogic install to the cloned git repo.
+Add a range index on SPEAKER.

 run bower install to add the runtime dependencies.
 (Don't have bower?  install it with npm first.)